noahehall/theBookOfNoah/linux/docker/docker.md

     - net_raw
       - recommended to be disabled...
   - full privileges
     - privileged containers maintain their file system and network isolation but have access to shared memory, devices and possess full system capabilities
     - use cases
       - when you need to run a system admin task inside a container
+      - running docker inside a container
+      - when the root filesystem is read only
+      - when installing software outside a container is disallowed (now you can install on host)
-        - grant that container full priviledged access to the host -
+      - require direct access to a shell on host
+      - run a program/tune the host OS

+### container hardening tools
+  - AppArmor
+  - SELinux

 ```sh